On this page we have instructions for installing KI Studios stripes and decals.

 Track Day Racing Number Decals Application:

-KI Studios racing number plates are offered in three types.
-Regular decals, reusable decals and magnetic.
-The regular decals are air-release, so they can be applied dry or wet.
+KI Studios racing number plates are air-release decals, so they can be applied dry or wet.
 (See the general instructions section near the top.)
 Since they are not very large, dry application is preferable.